 Other than that, I’d really recommend just spending time walking around the city.
 There is so much to do and see, so much culture to soak up and beautiful buildings to admire.
 I’m very jealous of my Scouse friends who get to see this gorgeous city every day.

 Have you been to Liverpool?
-What would you add to my must see list?
+What would you add to my list of things to do in Liverpool?